z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 the C program, as we'll see in a moment.

 The assembler's BINARY command loads the binary data from the named file, which is the output from ZX Paintbrush.
-The ctile file is available [here](https://github.com/z88dk/z88dk/tree/master/doc/resources/coloured_ball.ctile)
+For those following along, the ctile file is available [here](https://github.com/z88dk/z88dk/tree/master/doc/resources/coloured_ball.ctile)

 ### A Simple BiFrost Program - Low Resolution